andithemudkip/qgml/README.md

 `<Actor>.animator` - returns the animator of an actor

+`overlaps (a1: Actor, a2: Actor)` - returns true if the actors overlap

+`spawn (actorTemplateID: String, initialState: stateObject)` - spawns a new actor from a specified actor-template, assigns its state to the initial state object, and assigns its `class` to the template id; it returns the new actor, or `null` if the specified template id does not exist.

 ### Animator

 `<Animator>.set (animation: String)` - sets the animator's animation to the specified one (ex: 'idle', 'run' - depending on how you declared the animator)

+`<Animator>.play (animation: String[, onAnimationDone: Function])` - plays the specified animation **once**, then calls the callback function if one is passed

 ### Group